risingwavelabs/risingwave-docs-legacy/cloud/cluster-check-status-and-metrics.md

 ## Check cluster details

-To enter the cluster details page and check the information such as current activities and resource usage and monitor all metrics of a cluster, go to [**Clusters**](https://risingwave-cloud.com/clusters/) and click on the cluster.
+To enter the cluster details page and check the information, such as current activities and resource usage, and monitor all metrics of a cluster, go to [**Clusters**](https://risingwave.cloud/clusters/) and click on the cluster.

 The cluster details page includes: